 As you look closer, a thousand tiny details reveal themselves; the individual animals making their home in the coral reefs that have established on her colossal body.

 She is Gaia of the ocean.
 She is sanctuary for the life inhabiting the ecosystems and vibrant habitats she carries, kept safe from humanity's impact on the sea.

 She is the mother and protector of the oceans of our world.

 Before undertaking a drawing of this scale and complexity, I made a small plan of the composition and sketched the outline onto my drawing board.
-However, the ideas and details evolve as I work my way inch-by-inch across the drawing over a period of months (7 months at the time of writing).
+However, the ideas and details evolved as I worked my way inch-by-inch across the drawing over a period of 7 months.

 I primarily work with fine-tipped pen (0.03mm) and ink to achieve the finest details.
 Unlike my previous drawings on paper, this piece is created on a gessoed board.

 Gesso is a type of chalk paint that has been layered onto the board and then sanded down to a very fine grade.

 Whereas paper is unforgiving, this surface allows me to smudge, sand, scratch, and render in new ways.

 I found myself moving away from exclusively using line work and introducing a classical drawing rendering technique.
 I've broken some rules I realised I had set myself and I LOVED it!